 Since the genetic disease mechanism was discovered in 2010, facioscapulohumeral muscular dystrophy (FSHD) research has picked up speed and caught momentum.
-Brilliant researchers have developed therapies that improve—and sometimes reverse—the condition in a lab, but there is a lack of accepted criteria to prove that a drug is effective and deserving of FDA (and European EMA) approval.
+Brilliant researchers have developed therapies that improve—and sometimes reverse—the condition in a test tube, but there is a lack of accepted criteria to prove that a drug is effective in patients and deserving of FDA (and European EMA) approval.
 This is beginning to slow the drug development process down.
 Overcoming the hurdles is the only way to shorten the time it will take to get these therapies to our families.
 With every affected patient in mind, we have risen to this challenge and started our Therapeutic Accelerator Project.

 Therapeutic Accelerator Project areas

 - Global patient registry & natural history studies

 - Biochemical markers and tools to measure therapy effect

 - Trial endpoints and clinical outcomes accepted by FDA (and European EMA)